alumae/kaldi-offline-transcriber/README.md

 ## Updates ##

+### 2017-02-13 ###
+  * Migrated to Kaldi's chain models.
+Needs fairly recent version of Kaldi, so you need to recompile Kaldi if you are upgrading.
+Better accuracy and faster than before (0.6 x realtime using one CPU).

+  * The acoustic models are trained using noised and reverberated audio data, which means that the ASR accuracy on noisy data should be much better.
+Also, improved the robustness of speech-non-speech detection against noise.

+  * The python scripts should now work for both Python 2.7 and 3.3+

 ### 2015-12-29 ###
   * Updated acoustic and language models (see below on how to update).
 No need to update Kaldi.
 Recognition errors reduced by more than 10%.
 Word error rate on broadcast conversations is about 14%.